 Life: I graduated from OACS in 1998.
 I left for college in Pennsylvania and came back to Genesee Community College.
 While in my early 20’s I lived in East Pembroke but it never felt like home.
-Jennifer and I were married in 2006 and later that fall discovered we had a baby on the way.
-We were fortunate enough to be able to remodel a home that has been in our family for years which was my Great-Grandmothers house in Oakfield… and the same home I lived in growing up.
-We settled there after the remodel and grew our family when we had our son Colin.
+We settled in East Oakfield after about a year and grew our family when we had our son Colin.

 What prompted me to join the Oakfield Betterment Committee?

 I love Oakfield.
 I have such amazing memories of Labor Daze as a kid.
 Circling Triangle Park over and over again.
 Dancing in the streets, meeting up with friends.
 It never felt the same after it left Triangle Park.
 A few months before Labor Day 2017, Jamie Lindsley approached me about joining and mentioned the want, and more importantly the need to move it back to Triangle Park.
 Our committee worked hard to put together a one day event in 2017 with the goal of returning to Triangle Park in 2018 with a 3 day event.
 I want my children to grow up with the same experiences in Oakfield that I did, which includes Labor Daze, but also new things like Christmas in Oakfield, Halloween & Thanksgiving activities.
 As a committee, we want to build the Oakfield Betterment Committee back up to a point that we can contribute something to Oakfield, and make the originators of OBC proud.

 It’s home.
 I know a lot of people have a disdain for their hometown, and not leaving.
 Not me.
 I love it here and I love raising my family in this small town.